SagarPateI/GSU-Share/README.md

 - **Profile Page for Founders/Developers:** Demonstrating transparency and founders' profiles.
 - **Contact Us Page:** Providing contact details for queries and suggestions.

-## Short-term and Long-term Plans

-### Short-term Goals:

-1. Collaboration with Georgia State University Administration for integration into the official university website.
-2. Expansion of features to better serve the needs of students and staff.
-3. Promotional and marketing activities to increase platform visibility.

-### Long-term Vision:

-1. Nationwide Expansion to other colleges and universities.
-2. Rebranding and customization for different institutions.
-3. Universal access to resources to empower students across the country.

 ## Demonstration

 <table>